ERCP (endoscopic retrograde cholangio-pancreatography)

-An ERCP is a test that allows doctors to look at the pancreas, gall bladder and bile duct.
+An ERCP is a test that allows doctors to look at the pancreas, gallbladder and bile duct.
 They can take a biopsy during the test.

 The doctor passes a thin, flexible tube called an endoscope down your throat.
 This goes down into your stomach and into the first part of the small bowel (duodenum).

-The doctor or nurse will give you a sedative to make you feel relaxed and sleepy.
-They will also use a local anaesthetic spray to numb your throat.
-Sometimes, doctors do this test under general anaesthetic (while you are asleep).
+The doctor or nurse will give you a tablet or an injection to relax you (a sedative).
+They also use a local anaesthetic spray to numb your throat.
+Rarely, doctors do this test under general anaesthetic (while you are asleep).

 Your doctor will look down the endoscope.
 This helps them find the openings where the bile duct and the pancreatic duct drain into the duodenum.
 They can inject a dye which shows up on x-rays into the ducts.
 This helps them to see if there is a blockage, or any abnormal areas.